 Hill’s Science Diet Dog Food For Small Breeds

 Hill’s Science Diet Dog Food gets our best choice award.
 It is specially designed for small breeds and provides a healthy nutritional balance for all your dog’s needs.
 It contains calcium and high-quality protein to support bone and muscle strength in smaller dogs.
-It also contains antioxidants and added vitamins such as vitamins C and E. And with specific regards to your dog’s coat it has all the necessary nutrients and vitamins including essential fatty acids.
+It also contains antioxidants and added vitamins such as vitamins C and E. And with specific regard to your Shih Tzu’s coat it has all the necessary nutrients and vitamins including essential fatty acids.
 Importantly, it only contains natural ingredients and has no artificial colors, flavors, or preservatives.

 - Specially designed for small breeds.